cris83/zeppelin-ci/README.md

 ### Structure
 ![alt tag](https://cloud.githubusercontent.com/assets/3348133/11333590/2b1d8506-9212-11e5-84a7-7e2a052d0bd3.png)
-* ZeppelinCI is using `Docker` to handle three or more jobs at the same time in parallel.
+* ZeppelinCI is using `Docker` to run one or more build jobs in parallel at the same time.

 ### Getting Started
 As follows, Zeppelin CI provide two command to `docker image` creation and `docker container` running.
+It also has three items for supporting an interpreter.
 ```
 ]# make